edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 # Pattern Recognition: Find all unique segments made with 2d collinear points (python/pyspark)

->Pattern recognition algorithm.
-Finds all the unique line segments formed with at leat k collinear points present in a set of
->2D points expressed in cartesian coordinates. k must be greater or equal to 3 (why?, any pair of points defines a line)
+Pattern recognition algorithm.
+Finds all the unique line segments formed with at leat k collinear points present in a set of 2D points expressed in cartesian coordinates. k must be greater or equal to 3 (why?, any pair of points defines a line, so ...)

 Examples of the output: